 Presented by Dr. Elodie Passeport, Assistant Professor at the University of Toronto, cross appointed in Civil Engineering, Chemical Engineering and Applied Chemistry.

 The American Geophysical Union's Joint Assembly conference will be held in Montreal.
 The Ecohydrology Research Group is organizing four sessions for this conference.

-In commemoration of World Wetlands Day, the Ecohydrology Research Group and University of Waterloo present an evening public lecture by Professor William Mitsch, co-winner of the 2004 Stockholm Water Prize, Eminent Scholar at Florida Gul
+In commemoration of World Wetlands Day, the Ecohydrology Research Group and University of Waterloo present an evening public lecture by Professor William Mitsch, co-winner of the 2004 Stockholm Water Prize, Eminent Sc

 The Ecohydrology Research Group will mark the Ramsar World Wetlands Day with another exciting program featuring wetlands science.
 An outline of events we are planning is provided below.

 By Associate Prof. Nathaniel B. Weston, Department of Geography and the Environment, Villanova University.

 Controls on Nitrous Oxide Production in Soils and Sediments: The Role of Stress

 Dr. Jim Kubicki from the Department of Geosciences and the Earth & Environmental Systems Institute at Penn State gives a seminar on the applications of molecular modeling in environmental geochemistry.